pokusio/playwright-first-try/parts/using/the_test_runner/README.md

     * https://stackblitz.com/edit/rxjs-stop-watch-2ud3od?file=index.ts
 * SVG editor :
   * https://boxy-svg.com/ (it has a live demo at https://boxy-svg.com/app, and i think they have source code on github) / https://boxy-svg.com/app live demo is excellent very good capabilities
+* `vite` documentation :
+  * The vitejs docuemntation website, simply is a `vitepress` https://github.com/vitejs/vite/tree/main/docs/.vitepress
+  * I was looking up that info, just to try and extract the minimal javascrpt required for the "Daisy UI Theme Drop down list"